dkaslovsky/tabgrab/README.md

 Usage:
   grab:		extracts the URL from each tab of the active browser window
-  tab:		opens the provided URLs as tabs in a new browser window
+  tabs:		opens the provided URLs as tabs in a new browser window
   version:	displays application version information

 Run `tabgrab <subcommand> -help` for subcommand usage and flags